geneseframework/genese/src/complexity/README.md

 Please note that the slash at the end of the path is mandatory.

 This command line will generate a report in the folder `genese/complexity/reports` (it can be customized) named `folder-report.html`.
-You just need to open it in a browser.
+You just need to open it in a browser to display the results.

+## Interpretation of results